Professor Julie Doyle researches in media and is an authority on climate communication.

 Exploring how practices of mediation shape the way we understand and respond to climate change

 Julie Doyle developed outreach project from initial work with games designer Ken Eklund and media researcher Sarah Atkinson.

-Doyle, Julie, Farrell, Nathan and Goodman, Michael K. (2017) Celebrity, Climate Change Politics and the Promise of Emotional Witness In: Nisbet, M., ed.
-Oxford Research Encyclopedia of Climate Science.
-University of Oxford Press, Oxford, UK.
-(In Press)
+Doyle, Julie, Farrell, Nathan and Goodman, Michael K. (2017) Celebrities and Climate Change Oxford Research Encyclopedia of Climate Science, Oxford University Press, Oxford, UK.

 Doyle, Julie (2016) Celebrity vegans and the lifestyling of ethical consumption Environmental Communication, 10 (6). pp. 777-790.
 ISSN 1752-4032

 Doyle, Julie (2015) Making climate change meaningful: celebrity vegans and the cultural politics of meat and dairy consumption Harvard College Review of Environment and Society, June 2.